This post may contain affiliate links. Please read my affiliate policy.

 Notes

-- Blender tip: If you don’t have a high-speed blender, blend the greens and liquid first until smooth, then add fruit.
+• Blender tip: If you don’t have any of my recommended smoothie blenders, blend the greens and liquid first until smooth, then add fruit.

-- Texture fix: For a creamier smoothie, add extra banana or a few chunks of avocado.
-If you prefer it lighter, increase the coconut water.
+• Texture fix: For a creamier smoothie, add extra banana or a few chunks of avocado.
+If you need a quick guidance, learn how to cut avocado without making a mess.

 Nutrition